mndar/rbf/README.md

     It boots from NAND flash instead of the microsd card.
 Just rebooting by pressing the button on the side fixes the problem for me.

 - DBus, NetworkManager don't start on the Raspberry Pi 2 and ODroid C1.
 Have to run dhclient manually.
+  To fix this you need to copy dbus.service and dbus.socket from /lib/systemd/system/ to /usr/lib/systemd/system and create a symlink for dbus.socket in dbus.target.wants
+    cd /usr/lib/systemd/system
+    cp /lib/systemd/system/dbus.s* .
+    cd dbus.target.wants/
+    ln -s ../dbus.socket .
+    reboot

 **Usage of scripts in commonscripts:**